PeqNP/ays-docs/content/library/what-is-a-runbook.md

 For example, a runbook may contain instructions on how to restart a service, provide definitions and steps to resolve issues for a service's error codes, etc.

-A link to your runbook will be accessible from a measurement's graph and alert notifications.
+A link to your runbook will be accessible from a monitor's graph and alert notifications.